Flashback Pictures! When Salman Khan & Sanjay Dutt Were Like Brothers

 The Firing Didn't Go Down Well With Salman Khan

-After Sanjau Dutt fired Salman Khan's manager Reshma Shetty, Salman was furious and since then the duo have avoided each other in public.
+After Sanjay Dutt fired Salman Khan's manager Reshma Shetty, Salman was furious and since then the duo has avoided each other in public.

 Thankfully, Salman Khan and Sanjay Dutt have not indulged in mud-slinging and have kept to themselves regarding their tiff.